Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Social}

-Social IoT provides a combination between IoT and social networking.
+Social IoT provides a combination of IoT and social networking.
 The sensors can establish social relationships \cite{Roopa}.
-Some works are exploiting this aspect in order to create trust management methods.
+Some works exploit this aspect to create trust management methods.
 A summary of the findings for this category can be seen in Table \ref{tab:social}.

-We can observe from the table that 94.4\% of the papers are using both direct and indirect trust, only 5.6\% is using only direct observations.
-Regarding the Trust Update 77.8\% of the papers are using the Event Driven approach, 11.1\% are using the Time Driven approach and 11.1\% do not refer to the Trust Update.
-It is worth pointing out that 5.6\% of the papers are using a hybrid approach to the Trust Update.
-Also, 94.4\% are presenting Experiments but only 22.2\% of them are referring to the simulator used.
-11.1\% of the papers preferred a Centralized authority to manage the trust calculation procedure.
-Regarding the Trust Formation: 11.1\% of the papers are using Single Trust approach, while the rest (88.9\%) are using Multi Trust approach.
-Finally, 90\% of the papers are defining the Threat Model.
+We can observe from the table that 95.6\% of the papers use both direct and indirect trust, and only 4.4\% use only direct observations.
+Regarding the Trust Update 65.2\% of the papers use the Event-Driven approach, 13\% use the Time-Driven approach, and 13\% do not refer to the Trust Update.
+It is worth pointing out that 4.4\% of the papers use a hybrid approach to the Trust Update.
+Also, 95.6\% are presenting Experiments but only 30.4\% of them are referring to the simulator used.
+8.7\% of the papers preferred a Centralized authority to manage the trust calculation procedure.
+Regarding Trust Formation: 8.7\% of the papers are using the Single-Trust approach, while the rest are using the Multi-Trust approach.
+Finally, 52.2\% of the papers define the Threat Model.

-Rafey et al. \cite{Rafey} proposed a system where nodes are forming communities of interest.
+Rafey et al. \cite{Rafey} proposed a system where nodes form communities of interest.
 The proposed model takes social relationships into account to evaluate trust.
-Also, the trust is calculated in the different contexts the node is participating and the final trust is the summation of the individual ones.
-This work also presents a way for storing the trust values.
-The trust is derived from node transaction factors: Computational power, Context importance, Confidence, feedback and social relationship factors: owner trust and SIoT relationship.
-Therefore, trust calculations rely on Social relationship factors.
-The owner trust includes centrality and friendship.
-The malicious entities can be: individual malevolent nodes, malevolent collectives, malevolent spies, malevolent pre-trusted nodes, partially malevolent collectives or malevolent collectives with camouflage and they can perform SA and BMA.
+Also, the trust is calculated in the different contexts in which the node is participating, and the final trust is the sum of the individual ones.
+This work also presents a way for storing trust values.
+The trust is derived from node transaction factors: Computational power, Context importance, Confidence, feedback, and social relationship factors: owner trust and SIoT relationship.
+The malicious entities can be: individual malevolent nodes, malevolent collectives, malevolent spies, malevolent pre-trusted nodes, partially malevolent collectives, or malevolent collectives with camouflage, and they can perform SA and BMA.
 The experiments were focused on performance and comparison with other mechanisms.
 The final results were presented in diagrams.
+The authors are dealing only with trust-related attacks.
+On the other hand, they propose a trust storage mechanism, which is helpful for resource-constrained devices.
+Moreover, they include social aspects in their solution.